mrunderoad/landing-page/README.md

 * Bootstrap

 ## Description
-This page is all about me.
+This page is all about showing my work to the world.
 It showcases some of my previous work and says a bit about me.
 It is for people to look at if they're curious about my work and or who I am.

 ### Setup Instructions
 No setup or installations required to run this page!